25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 Caddo Lake - Cypress Paradise

 Caddo Lake's 26,800 acres of cypress-studded waters create a unique fishing experience unlike anywhere else in Texas.
-This natural lake features maze-like channels through ancient trees, extensive lily pad fields, and hidden backwater areas holding unpressured bass.
+As the state's only natural lake of significant size, it features maze-like channels through ancient trees, extensive lily pad fields, and hidden backwater areas holding unpressured bass.
 Navigation requires careful attention, but rewards come in heavyweight catches.

 Lake O' the Pines - Hidden Gem